 Special Dog Beds For Seniors Or Dogs With Medical Needs

 - Orthopedic beds support old joints or very large dogs; they usually have medical-grade foam and/or box-spring construction.

 - Heated beds maintain body warmth.
-This can be beneficial for dogs that get cold easily or for dogs with arthritis that is worsened by the cold.
+This can be beneficial for dogs who get cold easily or for dogs with arthritis that is worsened by the cold.

 - Travel beds are portable, so your dog can have the security of the same bed every night while on the road.
 For dogs who suffer from anxiety in new places, this can help them relax and get some sleep.

 - Cot-style beds keep your dog off the ground and comfortably support joints by distributing the dog’s weight evenly.
 They are also usually fairly easy to transport.